donboulton666/bibwoe.com/src/content/posts/soul-hell.md

 ## Pyramid's of Giza

-> Holy Spirit as Ceops, or Khufu's pyramid
+> Holy Spirit as Ceops, or Khufu's pyramid.
 >
 > > Khafre's pyramid as Father God.
 >
-> > > Jesus my Sons pyramidas Menkaure's pyramid.
+> > > Jesus my Sons pyramid as Menkaure.

 Jesus decides who is born where and as what, from differing wells according to where you lie, as from the works within your heart.